gamenumi/ph-enhanced/README.md

 ## Required Addons
 * ULX Admin Mods
 * (Optional) M9K Base.
-You can optionally subscribe the M9K weapon base if you wish to use default weapon base for bonus weapon.
+You can optionally subscribe the M9K weapon base if you wish to use custom weapon base for bonus weapon, otherwise default sandbox's weapon base.
 * ~~Mapvote~~ Improved and Updated MapVote system has been included in this gamemode so you dont have to modify /data/config.txt again.

 ## Workshop Version